Mel-kior/BV9600Pro_Overlay/README.md

-# BV9600Pro_Overlay
+# Blackview BV9600Pro Overlay
-Build overlay for BV9600 Pro
+Here is the built overlay **treble-overlay-Blackview-BV9600Pro.apk** v1 (not final yet)

+Place it in /system/overlay/